 In the Cape Wind certificate proceeding, the Siting Board issued a draft Chapter 91 License as the final license, without conducting a de novo review of MassDEP's determinations on the draft license.
 In Alliance II, the Court noted that MassDEP had already issued a draft license for the Cape Wind Project.
-Furthermore, the Court in noting MassDEP's role in protecting the public's interest in tidelands, stated that because the Certificate Statute delegates to the Siting Board the power and obligations to stand in the shoes of MassDEP regarding the Chapter 91 license, if MassDEP had not made the findings that the Siting Board adopted, the Siting Board would have had to undertake the same review process that MassDEP did in evaluating the
+Furthermore, the Court in noting MassDEP's role in protecting the public's interest in tidelands, stated that because the Certificate Statute delegates to the Siting Board the power and obligations to stand in the shoes of MassDEP regarding the Chapter 91 license, if MassDEP had not made the findings that the Siting Board adopted, the Siting Board would have had to undertake the same review process that MassDEP did in evaluating the Chapter 91 license.
+Alliance II at 678-679.
+In that case as in this, the Siting Board will incorporate the MassDEP findings in the Draft License into the Certificate issued in this docket.

-&lt;sup>116 CLF/GR argue that the granting of a Certificate including a Chapter 91 license would bypass their appeal rights under Chapter 91 (CLF/GR Brief at 14, 19).
-The legislature has provided that if determined in a Certificate Proceeding before the Siting Board, Chapter 91 appeal rights should be expressed through the appeal procedure for Siting Board decisions.
+In addition, CLF/GR and BRG argue that the Siting Board must take the same procedural steps as the agencies who would normally issue the 14 permits at issue.
+Again, the Certificate provided that if determined in a Certificate Proceeding before the Siting Board, Chapter 91 appeal rights should be expressed through the appeal procedure for Siting Board decisions.
 G.L. c.
 164, § 69P.

-&lt;sup>117 CLF/GR also argue that while past Siting Board decisions were expressly contingent on MassDEP's resolution of Chapter 91 issues, only a Draft License has been issued here (CLF/GR Brief at 5).
+CLF/GR also argue that while past Siting Board decisions were expressly contingent on MassDEP's resolution of Chapter 91 issues, only a Draft License has been issued here (CLF/GR Brief at 5).
 However, the Court in Alliance II accepted the Siting Board's issuance of a draft license in the Cape Wind certificate proceeding.
 Alliance II at 676-682.